keepdevops/k3s-Kubernetes/README.md

-Step2: Create Docker private registry "yes or no" with the bash file below:
+Step3: Create Docker private registry "yes or no" with the bash file below:

 	./Docker.build.first.bash

-Step3: Create docker image 127.0.0.1:5000/python3:latest and performs verification  that docker image is in docker private registry
+ Bash script creates docker image 127.0.0.1:5000/python3:latest and performs verification  that docker image is in docker private registry

 Step4: Choose deployment you want to run